 - When one participates as part of a group, if at least one provider in the group fulfills an objective or measure then everybody in the group is considered to have fulfilled that measure and will benefit from the additon to the score.
 Many of the new eligible clinician types do not use CEHRT, if part of the group's TIN these EC's would receive the same PI category score as the rest of the clinicians in the group.

 - Improvement Activities

-- For example, all 6 members of a practice could share on the MIPS points when just one clinician is participating in the systematic anticoagulation program (high weighted Improvement Activity).
+- For example, all 6 members of a practice could share on the MIPS points if at least three clinicians are participating in the systematic anticoagulation program (high weighted Improvement Activity).

 - Non-Patient Facing MIPS Group

 - A group is considered non-patient facing if more than 75% of NPIs billing under the group’s TIN during the non-patient facing determination period (10/1/2018 – 9/30/2019; 10/1/2019 – 9/30/2020) are labeled as nonpatient facing.

 - Non-patient facing MIPS groups receive full credit for IAs by selecting one high-weighted IAs or two medium-weighted IAs.